Table of Content

 When a player falls to 0 hit points, that player is at Death's Door, also referred to as Dying, and experiences the following effects:

-• Death Saving Throws.
+Death Saving Throws.
 At the start of each of your turns, you must make a Death Saving Throw; roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
-A success or failure has no effect by itself.
-The successes and failures also don’t need to be consecutive; keep track of both until you collect three of a kind, the effects of which are described below.
+The Keep track of both until you collect three of a kind, the effects of which are described below.
+Successes and failures don’t need to be consecutive.
 When this condition ends on you, reset the number of success and failures to zero.

-• Exhausting Trauma.
+Exhausting Trauma.
 When At Death's Door ends on you, you are exhausted from the grievous wounds you suffered.
-You gain one level of Exhaustion for every Death saving throw you failed, with a minimum of 1.
+If you failed one or more a Death Saving Throws, you gain 1 level of Exhaustion.

 Dazed